Naples … not everyone’s cup of tea!

 While in the area, we quickly walked through Piazza del Plebiscito, Palazzo Reale, Galleria Umberto I and Castel Nuovo (the new castle – though there’s nothing new looking about it).
 This whole areas was a stark contrast to the older area of town.
 It was pretty obvious a few cruise ships must have recently docked, given the number of vaguely confused looking tourists wandering around aimlessly in the area.
 This was also about the time when mom said “Naples can be pretty!”.
 The turquoise water, pretty scenery and pretty cafes tends to help.

 With our whirlwind trip to the Piazza del Plebiscito area complete, it was a quick metro ride back to our B&B and then back down to the waterfront to catch a ferry over to Ischia.

-By the time we left Naples did my mom like Naples?
+So after two days in Naples, did my mom change her mind?
 I like to think it grew on her a bit.
 Would she go back?
 Not any time soon.
 She has a long list of favourites throughout the country to visit first!